Vasagagan30/Rice-classification-/Video Demo/README.md

-This is the demo o this project.
+This is the demo of this project.